 This cable is a 2-conductor shielded cable used to transmit an RS232 signal (Daktronics part number W-1117).
 This shielded cable should not be subjected to mechanical flexing after installation.
-This cable is not for direct burial and should be routed in a dedicated, grounded, metallic conduit at the base of the display structure.
+This cable is not for direct burial and should be routed in a dedicated, grounded metallic conduit.
 This cable has a maximum length of 25 feet (approximately 7.6 meters).

-This cable is a 4-conductor shielded cable used to transmit an RS422 signal (Daktronics part number W-1234, Manhattan number M4473.)
-This shielded cable consists of unpaired wires.
+This cable is a 4-conductor shielded cable used to transmit an RS422 signal (Daktronics part number W-1234, Manhattan number M4473).
+This shielded cable consists of paired wires.
 They should not be subjected to mechanical flexing after installation.
 This cable is not for direct burial and should have one of the following routings:

-- In dedicated metallic conduit - Inside buildings-if cable is not in conduit, keep away from interface signals
+- In dedicated metallic conduit, separate from the power. - Inside buildings-if cable is not in conduit, keep away from interface signals

-With interface signals (such as power conductors, intercom, etc.), typically a twofoot separation is required.
-The maximum length of an RS422 signal cable is 4,000 feet (approximately 1.22 km).
+With interface signals (such as power conductors, intercom, etc.), typically a two-foot separation is required.
+The maximum length of an RS422 signal cable is 4,000 feet (approximately 1.22 km) from the signal converter to the display.